databricks/scala-style-guide/README.md

     def killJob(): Unit
   }
   ```
-- Callsite should follow function declaration, i.e. if a function is declared with parentheses, call with parentheses.
+- Callsite should follow method declaration, i.e. if a method is declared with parentheses, call with parentheses.
   Note that this is not just syntactic.
 It can affect correctness when `apply` is defined in the return object:
   ```scala
   class Foo {